Joe Graf Jr.

 Joseph A. Graf Jr. (born July 12, 1998) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Xfinity Series, driving the No. 38/39 Ford Mustang for RSS Racing and the No. 19 Toyota Supra for Joe Gibbs Racing.
+He last competed part-time in the NASCAR Xfinity Series, driving the No. 19 Toyota Supra for Joe Gibbs Racing.

 Racing career

 At the beginning of his career, Graf drove Bandolero cars at Elko Speedway.
 He later raced Modifieds at Stafford Speedway.

 ARCA Menards Series

 Graf ran the whole season in 2018 save for the season-opening race at Daytona.
 The deal originally started out as a six-race schedule, but eventually expanded to 19 races.
 In his third race at Talladega, Graf raced on a foot he had recently broken and finished second to Zane Smith in the closest finish in series history.
 At Berlin Raceway in August, Graf spun Chandler Smith on the would-be final lap and then, after losing the lead to Zane Smith on the ensuing restart, pushed Smith up the track in turn four on the final lap to claim his first checkered flag in ARCA competition.

+In 2023, Graf would test a car for Emerling-Gase Motorsports at Daytona.